 - There are no administrative, international, or practicing attorney legal internship positions.
 To qualify as a legal intern, you must be in law school or have just graduated with a U.S. law degree.

-Spring Semester (typically for an internship from Jan through April or May): September 1 - Preferred by November 15 but accepted through January 15th
+Spring Semester (typically for an internship from January-May): September 15-November 15

-*In recent years, EFF was able to offer limited stipends to summer interns who exhausted other sources of funding and need supplemental funds in order to accept an internship.
-We may be able to do so again this summer.
+*In recent years, EFF has been able to offer limited stipends to interns who exhaust other sources of funding and need supplemental funds in order to accept an internship.
 Application decisions are need-blind, and EFF will allocate any funding on a case-by-case basis.
-Generous supporters of EFF's 2016 summer intern fund included the law firms of Wilson Sonsini Goodrich & Rosati, Fenwick & West, and Durie Tangri.
+Generous supporters of EFF's intern fund include the law firms of Wilson Sonsini Goodrich & Rosati, Fenwick & West, and Durie Tangri.

 U.S. law students of all levels, including LLM students, are encouraged to apply.
 Applicants should have a demonstrated interest in and enthusiasm for civil liberties or technology-related legal issues, along with excellent research and writing skills and the initiative and energy to see projects to completion in a fast-moving environment.
 (Being a bit of a geek definitely helps, but isn't required!)

-We are currently accepting applications for the Spring 2021 Intern Class.
+We are currently accepting applications for the Fall 2022 Intern Class.

 International Legal Internship and Volunteer Opportunities